Clintonvale, Queensland: Education

 There are no schools in Clintonvale.
 The nearest government primary school in Freestone State School in neighbouring Freestone to the south.
-The nearest government secondary schools are Allora P-10 School (to Year 10) in Allora to the north-west and Warwick State High School (to Year 12) in Warwick to the south-west.
+The nearest government secondary schools are Allora State School (to Year 10) in Allora to the north-west and Warwick State High School (to Year 12) in Warwick to the south-west.

 Amenities

 Lysaught Park is on the corner of the Cunningham Highway and Clintonvale School Road (28.0951°S 152.1308°E).